xernaj/azure-devops-extension-publishtestresultscreenshot/README.md

 Optional
 * `screenshotFolder`: you can change where the task looks for screenshot, defaults to "./app/build/reports/androidTests/connected/screenshots/failures/"
+* `osType`: allow for Xcode 11+ extracted screenshots with value "ios".
+Defaults to "android"
+* `rotationAngle`: screenshot can be rotated eg. 90, 180, 270.
+Defaults to "0"

 #### Using classic editor
 <img src="images/task-config-preview.png" width="600" />